 How feeling sad can help us find more joy

 They say you’re not officially a New Yorker until you’ve cried on the subway.
 If this is true, then I’m probably a New Yorker about ten times over by now.
 I remember one time in particular when, still reeling from a bad breakup, I had attended a cocktail party celebrating a friend’s engagement in the city.
 Watching all my coupled friends talk about their wedding plans and registries, I began to think I’d be alone forever.
-I had stopped at Whole Foods to pick up dinner from the hot bar, and as I headed home to an empty apartment on the F train with my lonely little box of organic cafeteria food, my eyes began to water, and soon I was sobbing so hard my vision was blurry.
-A stranger asked if I was ok, and when I calmed down a bit, proceeded to hit on me.
-I was relieved when the train screeched into my station, and I could snuffle “This is my stop,” before bolting out the door and into the night.
+I had stopped at Whole Foods to pick up dinner from the hot bar, and as I headed home to an empty apartment on the F train with my lonely little box of organic cafeteria food, I was overcome with sadness.

-Sadness can catch us off guard like that, and when it does, we don’t always quite know what to do about it.
+A sudden sad mood can catch us off guard like that, and when it does, we don’t always quite know what to do about it.
 In the era of positive psychology, we’re all well-versed in the benefits of joy and happiness, and certainly I’m a believer in those benefits.
 But at times our bright-sided culture can oversimplify the emotional spectrum into equations: joy = good, sad = bad.

+There are other benefits of sadness, too.
 When we feel deep sadness or loss, it makes us appreciate what (and who) we have in our lives.
 Grieving a loved one can increase our gratitude for the time we had with that person, and make us more present to our loved ones who are still with us.
 Losing an opportunity we badly wanted can help focus our attention on what really matters to us.
 And feeling deep sorrow can provide a valley against which we will measure the heights of our future joy.
-I often feel that the darkest days of my infertility journey intensify the joy I find in being a parent now.
+I often feel that the darkest days of my infertility intensify the joy I find in being a parent now.
 Even when parenting gets hard, I can still see with clear eyes how lucky I am to have Graham, and it helps me find delight amidst the struggle.

 Avoiding sadness can also lead to a range of maladaptive coping behaviors that we use to try to numb our emotions, from drinking and drugs to disordered eating to workaholism.
 In How to be Sad, Helen quotes psychologist Julia Samuels, who says, “I have regularly seen that it is not the pain of loss that damages individuals, but the things they do to avoid that pain.”
 Blocking out our sorrow prevents us from coping with it.
 Allowing ourselves to feel sadness enables us to move through the emotion so we can access our resilience.
 To that point, Helen notes that studies show that people who allow themselves to feel sad in response to difficult events are happier in the long-term than those who try to avoid or repress it.